-In the ON state, both SCC will be in SCC + format and in OFF they will be in normal SCC.
+In the ON state, both SCC will be in SCC+ format, when the software requests it, and in OFF they will be in normal SCC.

 This can be useful for compatibility issues, especially if forces the SCC to the Masterslot having the expander activated.
 If you have the SCC + activated and it is not heard, it is possible that the soft is incompatible to this or that if you have the configuration of subslot plus Masterslot, you are interfering with it.
 Normal SCC is more immune to erroneous data.